yishan-lin/Speeding-Ticket-App/README.md

 If you try to get information from the traffic court tellers in person, the good fine clerks at the courts usually don't know the scope of the laws themselves.
 Their incentive/objective is to collect the fines that you owe them (even if the law explicitly says payment after judgement, not before) - not to give you advice or help you navigate the system.
 Also traffic courts usually don't pick up their phones.

 Everyone should know what their legal options are, without needing a lawyer or having to extensively research online for that info.

+1/20: Realizing that if I ever want to get beyond static pages and basic RoR view creations, need to:
+A) Finish LRTHW, get to the part on objects, otherwise I'm lacking a crucial fundamental and can't really undersatnd things beyond the scope of the rails console.
+B) Learn Javascript/JQuery because everyone likes shit to move, not to be static.